tedklin/NerdyVision/README.md

 6. If the center of the camera is aligned with the center x-axis of the object (goal), then it is ready to shoot

-7. Send data over SmartDashboard and print in terminal.
+7. Send data over NetworkTables and print in terminal.